Small talk: Gender and cultural differences

-Cultural differences

-Small talk varies country to country and people to people.
-Southern Europeans, for example, are said to be very good at using lots of words to convey very little information.

-Also, small talk rules and topics can differ widely between cultures.
+Small talk rules and topics can differ widely between cultures.
 Weather is a common topic in regions where the climate has great variation and can be unpredictable.
+For example, researchers found that in the Chinese culture, small talk often consisted of the bad weather.
+In contrast to the English culture's use of small talk, the Chinese culture uses a wider range of small talk topics.

 Questions about the family are usual in some Asian and Arab countries.
 In cultures or contexts that are status-oriented, such as China, Latin America and Japan, small talk between new acquaintances may feature exchange of questions that enable social categorization of each other.

+Researchers found that in the Spanish culture, small talk is comparatively similar to that of English culture small talk.
+In the Spanish culture they also use a similar pattern of greetings, conversation, and closing of the conversation.

 Differences among members of various cultural groups in aspects of their attitudes to small talk and ways of dealing with small talk situations are considered to be rooted in their socioculturally ingrained perception of interpersonal relationships.
 In many European cultures it is common to discuss the weather, politics or the economy, although in some countries personal finance issues such as salary are considered taboo.

 Finland and Sweden have been cited as countries where there is little culture of small talk and people are more comfortable with silence.
+In contrast, Southern Europeans, for example, are said to use a lot of words to convey very little information.